LeeMarvin94/LeeMarvin94/README.md

 - 👋 Hi, I’m @LeeMarvin94
-- 👀 I’m interested in Embedded Systems/ Data Sciences/Electronics
+- 👀 I’m interested in Embedded Systems/Software engineering/Electronics
-- 🌱 I’m currently learning ADAS and Artificial Intelligence
+- 🌱 I’m currently learning Software engineering, an deep program of ALX SE
-- 💞️ I’m looking to collaborate on Designing  an ADAS system from A to Z
+- 💞️ I’m looking for collaborations on Designing  ADAS systems from A to Z
 - 📫 How to reach me through my personal email: rollymarvinondoabaghe@gmail.com

 <!---